Last updated: 10/22/20

-Due to the health risks associated with COVID-19, the Department of State has issued a Level 4 Travel Advisory: Do Not Travel for Kazakhstan.
+Due to the health risks associated with COVID-19, the Department of State has issued a Level 3 Travel Advisory: Reconsider travel to Kazakhstan due to COVID-19.

 The Centers for Disease Control and Prevention (CDC) has issued a Level 3 COVID-19 Outbreak Notice for Kazakhstan.
-The Kazakhstani Ministry of Health has confirmed 95,942 cases of COVID-19 in the country as of August 6, 2020.
+The Kazakhstani Ministry of Health has confirmed 109,907

 U.S. citizens are urged to enroll in the Smart Traveler Enrollment Program (STEP) to receive alerts from the Embassy and Consulate.
 Ensure you have added a trip to Kazakhstan on your profile to receive pertinent updates.